ryman1/keeweb-wiki/Random-Ideas-and-TODOs.md

-This needs investigation or is hard in some aspect.
+Issues which need investigation or are hard to implement.

 - global auto type hotkey
 - unlock on secure Desktop